karansapolia/India.data/README.md

 * Or go through the list of [Contributors]().

 ## Contributing to India.data

+In case you do not find the way you would like to contribute to the project,go through the [project issues](https://github.com/karansapolia/India.data/issues) and start contributing on one create a [new issue](https://github.com/karansapolia/India.data/issues/new) and let us know.

 India.data is currently in a nascent stage, and while the contribution guidelines will be defined later, currently you can find project goals and aims using these documents and start contributing to the project:
 * The project aims can be found in the [Project Open Canvas](https://docs.google.com/presentation/d/1VW1mZcP9nKQVwNfgyFIiw2fk8GWuK8TKlp9soRZB-Qo/edit#slide=id.p)
 * And the [Project Roadmap](https://github.com/karansapolia/India.data/projects/1) lists some preliminary goals for which you can start working.

-In case you do not find the way you would like to contribute to the project listed,go through the [project issues](https://github.com/karansapolia/India.data/issues) and start contributing on one create a [new issue](https://github.com/karansapolia/India.data/issues/new) and let us know.

 ## Current Data Sources :
 + [data.gov.in](https://data.gov.in)